joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 The WP REST API expects a specific user record to be present in order to make permission decisions.
 But it also needs a user in focus for calls like post creation in order to set a post author.
 By default, you can only *authenticate* against this API (prove who you are), not *authorize* (prove what you're allowed to do).

 In other words, the API expects a WordPress user in order to determine whether it will, say, allow a "create a post" call but, in this case, we only want a user that can do the actions that are in the `scope` claim in our access token.
-The WordPress user in question is delegating specfic actions they can take to the external application making the API call.
+The WordPress user in question is delegating specific actions they can take to the external application making the API call.
 Without checking the scopes, the external application could manage plugins, delete posts, and take actions that the WordPress user did not authorize.

 So, we do need a WordPress user in scope as we need to associate the post to someone, but we need to adjust the capabilities down to what the access token indicates.
 We'll do that by hooking into `determine_current_user` when we have an access token on a WP REST API route.